6174/comflowy/README.md

 The current community maintainers include `@Marc` and `@Jimmy`.
 We look forward to everyone's active contributions and participation.
 Welcome to join us in promoting the development of the ComfyUI community.

 ## 🥰 Like Comflowy?
-If you like Comflowy, give our repo a [⭐ STAR ⬆️](https://github.com/6174/comflowy) and [WATCH 👀](https://github.com/6174/comflowy/subscription) our repository to stay updated with our latest tutorial and posts!
+If you like Comflowy, give our repo a [⭐ Star](https://github.com/6174/comflowy) and [👀 Watch](https://github.com/6174/comflowy/subscription) our repository to stay updated with our latest tutorial and posts!

 Every encouragement and feedback can support us to go further.